Susanne Schäffer, violin

-In addition to receiving musical impulses from a variety of artists such as Clive Brown, Hatto Beyerle, Rainer Schmidt and Oliver Wille, the group is currently mentored by Johannes Meissl (Artis Quartet) in Vienna, respectively.
-In 2019, the quartet was selected for the prestigious ECMAster (European Chamber Music Master) Programme: a two-year joint study programme at graduate level with tailor-made curricula, enabling the group to further develop their artistic, technical and social skills so as to be a strong, independent and innovative ensemble in tomorrow’s music scene.
+In addition to receiving musical impulses from a variety of artists such as Clive Brown, Hatto Beyerle, Rainer Schmidt and Oliver Wille, the group is currently mentored by Johannes Meissl (Artis Quartet) in Vienna.
+In 2019, the quartet was selected for the prestigious ECMAster (European Chamber Music Master) Programme: a study programme with a tailor-made curriculum to enhance their artistic expertise in an international context, which ranges from Vienna to Oslo, to Paris.

-Susanne plays a violin made by Stefan-Peter Greiner (Bonn, 2005), kindly loaned to her by the German Music Instrument Foundation and Bas Jongen plays a rare cello by Hendrick Jacobs (Amsterdam, ±1690), on loan from the Dutch National Musical Instruments Foundation.
+Bas Jongen plays a rare cello by Hendrick Jacobs (Amsterdam, ±1690), kindly loaned to him from the Dutch National Musical Instruments Foundation.

 Ph.
 Andrej Grilc